 William's mother, nee Phoebe Sara Exley, was baptized by Stephen Cheek a most famous pioneer preacher in Australia.
 She no doubt had a strong influence in passing on to William his enthusiasm for simple Christianity

-Phoebe's father, George Exley, was well known for "his useful labours in the preaching of the gospel" according to an inscription in a Bible in Ron's possession.
-That Bible was presented to George by the Alphington church.
+Phoebe's father, George Exley, was well known for "his useful labours in the preaching of the gospel" according to an inscription in a Bible presented to George by the Alphington church.
 George Exley was originally a lay preacher with the Wesleyans.
 He came to know the way of the Lord more perfectly, and was a faithful and successful preacher in the churches of Christ from the mid eighteen hundreds.

 Ron is indebted to his sister Stephanie, researcher of our family history, for giving back to our generation a much more accurate and detailed understanding of these connections to the past.

-Videos.
 More recently, in the nineteen nineties, Ron produced over one hundred half-hour video Bible study programs.
 He wrote the script, did the camera work, computer art, video editing, presentation, promoting, purchasing, packaging, and posting.
 Well over 1000 cassettes were distributed around Australia at cost.
 The church in Frankston then known as "Bay City Church of Christ" assisted and encouraged Ron in this work.
-The videos are still in use in many places including overseas.
-Distribution continued until December 2002.
-The videos have been archived on video disc (DVD) with the help of the Bairnsdale church of Christ but are not currently being distributed.

-Bundaberg.
 The last church that Ron worked with was at Targo Street Bundaberg.
-Ron was the pulpit minister there, presenting over 1000 sermons and Bible classes there during 11 years.
+Ron was the pulpit minister there, presenting over 1000 sermons and Bible classes there in a decade of service.
 Ron has now retired from that work, to concentrate on his growing internet work.